fuzzylogicxx/fuzzylogic/posts/developer-considerations_relating_to_user_font_size_preferences.md

 ### Absolute vs Relative Units

-Pixels vs. Relative Units in CSS: why it’s still a big deal](https://www.24a11y.com/2019/pixels-vs-relative-units-in-css-why-its-still-a-big-deal/) by Kathleen McMahon explains why using relative values for font-sizes and unitless values for line-heights really gives control back to the user for the experience they want in terms of their zooming and font-size preferences.
+[Pixels vs. Relative Units in CSS: why it’s still a big deal](https://www.24a11y.com/2019/pixels-vs-relative-units-in-css-why-its-still-a-big-deal/) by Kathleen McMahon explains why using relative values for font-sizes and unitless values for line-heights gives control back to the user.
+It lets them choose the experience they want in terms of zoom-level and text size.

 ### Dial `em` for media queries